‘When We Aren’t Playing Superheroes’: Vin Diesel and Gal Gadot Meet Up for Quality Time with Daughters

 Diesel, 49, and 32-year-old Gadot recently reunited for some quality time with their daughters and, luckily for us, Diesel provided the Internet with photo proof of the adorable meet-up.

-“When we aren’t playing superheroes … All love,” Diesel wrote alongside a sweet Facebook photo of himself holding his daughter Hania Riley, 9, with Gadot feeding her 3-month-old daughter Maya.
+“When we aren’t playing superheroes … All love,” Diesel wrote alongside a sweet Facebook photo of himself holding his daughter Pauline, 2, with Gadot feeding her 3-month-old daughter Maya.

 The stars acted together in the fourth, fifth and sixth movies of the Fast & the Furious franchise.
 And the costars appear to have remained close since their time working together despite their successful — and demanding — careers.

 Gadot has been the talk of the town recently thanks to her praise-worthy performance in Wonder Woman.
-Gadot stars as Diana, princess of the Amazons, in the popular film that netted an impressive 97% rating on Rotten Tomatoes — higher than any other recent DC superhero movie.
+Gadot stars as Diana, princess of the Amazons, in the popular film that netted an impressive 97 percent positive rating on Rotten Tomatoes — higher than any other recent DC superhero movie.

+FROM PEN: The Marvel Cinematic Universe Explained by Shirley Li’s Nerd Map

 Proving that she is, indeed, Wonder Woman, Gadot did reshoots for the superhero movie while she was five months pregnant with little Maya, EW reports.
 She welcomed the baby in March with her husband Yaron Versano.
 The love birds also share another daughter, 5-year-old Alma.

-In addition to Hania, Diesel (née Mark Sinclair) has two more children with girlfriend Paloma Jiménez: Vincent, 6, and 2-year-old Pauline.
+In addition to Pauline, Diesel (né Mark Sinclair) has two more children with girlfriend Paloma Jiménez: Vincent, 6, and 9-year-old Similche.